 During the days of my stay, I chose to visit most of the popular tourist destinations.
 It is because it’s my first time visiting the island.

 If you are a first-time traveler and you plan on seeing the most popular tourist spots in Bohol.
 This is the most popular package tour among tourists.
 Why?
 It is where you can witness the world-famous Chocolate Hills!

 This tour is mainly offered as a package tour due to the fact that each place is far from each other.
 Getting a package tour is highly suggested!

-Bohol Travel Guide: Places to visit
+Bohol Travel Guide: Places to visit around the island

 The most famous attraction in Bohol.
 One of the reasons many travelers have been dreaming of visiting the island.
 This is the pride of Bohol, by the way.
 The Chocolate Hills are a geological formation.
 It is the third National Geological Monument in the country.
 The hills come in green, but they turn brown when it rains.